HubBox Software Development Kit (SDK) Integration

 console.log("HubBox Widget Iframe Ready:", messageAndTopic.message);

-// Widget iframe content is loaded, safe to emit initial search etc.
+// Widget iframe content is loaded; safe to emit initial search queries

 };